TDiffff/Pwnsy/README.md

    - Switch buttons (3) to configure the different modes without compiling it every time
    - A test PCB to put those

-What are the buttons doing?
+2. What are the buttons doing?

-Button 1.
+   - Button 1.
 Start typing after the keyboard is ready
-Button 2.
-Accept the UAC prompt if there is the need to
-Button 3.
+   - Button 2.
 Admin mode (that will modify the command typed in the Run window in order to execute an elevated
                PowerShell prompt, then wait for the button 2 to be pressed in order to continue)
+   - Button 3.
+Accept the UAC prompt if there is the need to

 ## What do I need to setup (Server side)
 Simply run netcat on linux, like this :